elearning-x/certificat-ia/Part_1/1.8/p1_8_1_lab_solutions_model_selection_en.md

     RES.ridge.iloc[val_index] = cv_ridge.predict(Xval).ravel()
 ```

 # Model Selection

 prediction mean squared error can be calculated as

 ```{code-cell} python
 prev = RES.iloc[:,1:]
 print((prev.sub(RES.maxO3, axis=0)**2).mean())
 ```

-The best modeling have the smaller MSE.
+The best modeling have the smaller MSE: here the lasso modeling.
 We can notice that they have almost the same MSE.
 To improve the modeling other explanatory variables should be found.